 Given that we are cybersecurity and data protection specialists (and very good ones too), we have implemented a proper data protection regime in place to make sure we look after all the data you trust us with, in the right and legally compliant way.
 Our IT security guys make sure they’ve implemented some very tough IT security controls in our systems to prevent anyone from trying to access or steal the information we have about you.
 We have also implemented some strict internal policies and monitoring controls in place to make sure that only the staff who needs to know may access your data.

-You may ask us, by contacting our Data Protection Officer (“DPO”) via email: dpo[at]excellium-services[dot]com, to do any of the above and if we don’t do it right, then we should really be out of job.
-Nevertheless, should you be disappointed by the way we handled your request, you may also direct your complaint about us to our lead Data Protection Supervisory Authority, by contacting the Commission Nationale pour la Protection des Données (“CNPD”), either by regular mail at 1, avenue du Rock’n’Roll, L-4361 Esch-Sur-Alzette, Grand Duchy of Luxembourg, or by email to: info[at]cnpd[dot]lu.
+Should you be disappointed by the way we handled your request, you may submit a complaint about us to our lead Data Protection Supervisory Authority, by contacting the Commission Nationale pour la Protection des Données (“CNPD”), either by regular mail at 1, avenue du Rock’n’Roll, L-4361 Esch-Sur-Alzette, Grand Duchy of Luxembourg, or by email to: info[at]cnpd[dot]lu.

 Changes to our Privacy Notice

-When and if we make any changes to this Privacy Notice that you need to know about, we’ll inform you, otherwise we won’t bother you with nonsense.
+When and if we make any changes to this Privacy Notice that you need to know about, we’ll let you know, otherwise we won’t bother you with nonsense.
 We hope the above was easy to read and clear to understand and that you are now confident that we process your data with the care and attention it deserves.

 To find out how we can create a similarly stunning pieces of non-legalese privacy notices for you, or other impressive legal documentation on regulatory compliance, you may contact us at: contact[at]excellium-services[dot]com.